FridaWikell/hangman-game/README.md

 ## Deployment

-The site was deplyed at GitHub pages.
+The site was deployed at GitHub pages.

 - In GitHub, open the repository.
 - Go into the Settings tab.